-Soroptimist International Simi Valley has been economically empowering women with the Live Your Dream Awards since 2015.
-Every year, more than $2 million in education grants are awarded to nearly 1,500 women through Soroptimist International, many of whom have overcome enormous obstacles including poverty, domestic violence, and/or drug and alcohol abuse.
+Soroptimist International of Simi Valley has been economically empowering women with the Live Your Dream Awards since 2015.
+Every year, more than $2.8 million in education grants are awarded globally to nearly 1,700 women through Soroptimist International.

-Ultimately, a Live Your Dream Award finalist has the potential to receive up to $16,000 to help offset tuition costs, purchase books, get transportation or find reliable childcare so she can worry less about how to pay her bills and focus on reaching her dreams.
+Ultimately, a Live Your Dream Award finalist has the potential to receive over $15,000 to help offset tuition costs, purchase books, get transportation or find reliable childcare so she can worry less about how to pay her bills and focus on reaching her dreams.

 Questions?
-Contact our Live Your Dream Award Chair, Dana Apple, at email@example.com.
+Contact our Live Your Dream Award Chair at firstname.lastname@example.org.

 Helping girls grow to be confident, successful, happy adults!